#1 - Fall protection - general requirements

 #3 - Scaffolds - general requirements

 #5 - Respiratory protection

 #8 - Fall protection - training requirements

 #9 - Machine guarding

 #10 - Personal protective and lifesaving equipment - eye and face protection

-OSHA’s first- and eighth-position violations in 2018 involve fall protection.
-There were 381 fatal falls in the construction industry during 20171 alone.
+OSHA’s first- and eighth-position violations in 2019 involve fall protection.
 Safeguard your workers.
-Prevent injury and death with planning, training and appropriate fall protection equipment.
+Prevent injury and death with strategic planning, effective training and proper fall protection equipment.

-Eye and face protection under personal protection equipment (PPE) is OSHA’s 10th most cited violation for 2018.
-Shield workers from hazards like flying objects, heat, splashes, vapors, dust and intense light with appropriate face protection and eyewear.
+Eye and face protection is OSHA’s tenth most cited violation for 2019.
+Shield workers from flying objects, heat, splashes, vapors, dust and intense light with appropriate face protection and eyewear.

 Violations involving chemical safety claim second position on OSHA’s list.
 Check your workplace’s precautions.
 Make sure you have proper chemical labels and correct safety data sheets for effective hazard communications that identify dangers and keep personnel safe.

-Violations involving ladders were in sixth position for 2018.
-Working at heights is dangerous.
+Violations involving ladders were in sixth position for 2019.
 Make certain your workers know how to operate step, platform, multi-position and extension ladders properly.
 Also, double-check that your business provides the right ladder for the job.